Totoual/oef-sdk-python/docs/source/user/communication-protocols.rst

 - their "city" field has value ``Cambridge``.

 The :func:`~oef.agents.Agent.run` is mandatory to receive the search result.
-Indeed, the main loop of the agent will automatically call the :func:`~oef.agents.Agent.on_search_result` method implemented by the class, as soon as the search result message has been received.
+Indeed, the main loop of the agent will automatically call the :func:`~oef.core.ConnectionInterface.on_search_result` method implemented by the class, as soon as the search result message has been received.

 Hence, to specify a behaviour when a search result is called, you need to:

 - extend the class :class:`~oef.agents.OEFAgent`
-- override the :func:`~oef.agents.Agent.on_search_result` method.
+- override the :func:`~oef.core.ConnectionInterface.on_search_result` method.

 .. code-block:: python